rickstaa/stable-gym/README.md

 ## Contributing

 We use husky pre-commit hooks and github actions to enforce high code quality.
-Please check the [Contribution guidelines](CONTRIBUTING.md) before contributing to this repository.
+Please check the [contribution guidelines](CONTRIBUTING.md) before contributing to this repository.